 This mid-20th century American opera was originally conceived for radio broadcast, but has since become a staple of the performance repertoire.
 The story tells of the ruin that can come from lies and assumptions.

 WORLD PREMIERE –August 14 & 20 at 7:30 pm

-Set in Keene Valley, NY, with numerous Adirondack references, our world premiere opera tells the story of young composer Charles Ives, his love for high-class Harmony Twitchell, and the interference of Twitchell family friend Mark Twain in their betrothal – based on true events.
+Set in Keene Valley, NY, with numerous Adirondack references, our world premiere opera tells the story of young composer Charles Ives, his love for high-class Harmony Twichell, and the interference of Twichell family friend Mark Twain in their betrothal – based on true events.